 Prepare hair for bleaching, and repair your damaged hair!

 How to know if your hair needs moisture or protein?

-Take a strand test.
-Remove a hair strand from your head, and then pull it until it breaks.
+To figure out if your hair needs moisture or protein, take a strand test: Remove a hair strand from your head, and then pull it until it breaks.
 If it breaks easily you need moisture, and if it breaks slowly and has a “gummy” texture, you need protein.

-However, to archive a healthy hair – you need both moisturising and protein rich products.
+However, to archive healthy hair – you need both moisturizing and protein-rich products.
 If you only use one of them, your hair will get difficult to deal with.
 You need to find a balance between moisture and protein.
-For instance, if you lack protein, mainly use protein products, and use moisturising products once in a while.
+For instance, if you lack protein, mainly use protein products, and use moisturizing products once in a while.
 And vice versa.

 Cut your ends, and treat your hair with good products that work.
-For protein products, I strongly recommend Kevin Murphy’s repair-series, which is GOLD!
+For protein products, I strongly recommend Kevin Murphy’s repair series, which is GOLD!
 Use the re-store treatment (most important), and if you can afford it – buy the repair shampoo&conditioner here as well.
-If you want something hydrating, use this KMS moist repair conditioner.
+If you want something hydrating, use this KMS moist repair treatment.
 KMS moist repair and Kevin Murphy’s repair products are by far the best stuff I’ve ever tried, and I’ve tried a lot!

 After a few weeks or months, do a new evaluation.
 Can your hair take it now?